va1e7ia/Learning-JavaScript/README.md

 _Task 2:_ Given an array of numbers.
 Find the sum of the square roots of the elements of this array.
 _Task 3:_ Given an array of numbers.
 Find the sum of all positive elements of this array.
 _Task 4:_ Given an array of numbers.
 Find the sum of those elements of this array, that are greater than 0 and less than 10.

+# LEVEL 1.7

+_Task 1:_ A string is given.
+Get an array of letters of this string.
+_Task 2:_ A number is given.
+Get an array of digits of this number.
+_Task 3:_ A number is given.
+Reverse it.
+_Task 4:_ A number is given.
+Find the sum of digits of this number.

+# LEVEL 1.8

+_Task 1:_ Fill an array with integers in the range from 1 to 10.
+_Task 2:_ Fill an array with even numbers in the range from 1 to 100.
+_Task 3:_ Given an array with fractions.
+Round this fractions to 1 decimal place.